JayO-1/system-design-101/README.md

 ### WebSockets (WSS)

 Another application layer protocol that runs over TCP.
 Useful in cases where we need bidirectional communication via a persistent connection between client and server.
-HTTP only supports client -> server.
+HTTP only supports client -> server, so for server -> client we would need to implement http long polling.

 This section needs to be filled out...